Are you eligible for an Alberta Public Works Claim? Have you provided work to a Government of Alberta Project and not been paid?

 When a PWC Cannot be Used

 The Public Works Act excludes some types of work, such as design work, architecture, drawings and demolition work.
 You can only file a PWC on the eligible Government of Alberta projects.
-It is best to confirm by checking the Government of Alberta’s website.
+It is best to confirm by checking the Government of Alberta website.

-- You can file PWC’s on properties where builders’ liens are not allowed
+- You can file PWC’s on properties where builders’ liens are not allowed.

-- You can file PWC’s in combination with a builders’ lien
+- You can file PWC’s in combination with a builders’ lien.

-- A PWC will take priority over builders’ liens filed on the project while you and your customer resolve payment issues
+- A PWC will take priority over builders’ liens filed on the project while you and your customer resolve payment issues.

 - Not all work/services supplied to a project are eligible for PWC.
-You will not qualify for a PWC if you have provided design work, architecture, drawings or demolition work.
+You will not qualify for a PWC if you have provided design work, architecture, drawings, or demolition work.

-**Disclaimer: LIEN-PRO by Priority Credit Management (“PCM”) is strictly a lien filing agency.
+**Disclaimer: LIEN-PRO by Priority Credit Management Corp ("PCM Corp") is strictly a lien filing agency.
 We are not lawyers.
-The information provided by PCM does not constitute legal advice and should not be relied on as such.
+The information provided by PCM Corp does not constitute legal advice and should not be relied on as such.
 We strongly recommend that you seek legal advice from a lawyer that practices construction law.